Hierarchical Mixing Architecture for Low-light RAW Image Enhancement: Experiments

+To further validate the generalization capability of our model, we evaluated it alongside several prior methods on the ELD dataset, using pretrained weights from the SID Sony dataset.
+Two subsets of ELD, namely Sony and Nikon, were tested, and the results are summarized in Tab.~\ref{tab:eld}.
+On the Sony subset, our method achieves performance comparable to CANS++ in both PSNR and SSIM, while on the Nikon subset, it surpasses CANS++ in both metrics and achieves SSIM comparable to DNF.
+Specifically, on average, our approach yields a 0.11 dB higher PSNR on the ELD Sony subset and a 0.18 dB higher PSNR on the ELD Nikon subset compared to the second-best method, demonstrating its strong generalization capability across different camera domains.

-Representative visual comparisons are shown in Fig.~\ref{fig:visual}, using examples from the SID Sony and MCR datasets.
-We compare our method against several recent approaches, including MCR, DNF, RawMamba, and CANS++.
+\textbf{Qualitative Comparisons.} Representative visual comparisons are shown in Fig.~\ref{fig:visual}, using examples from the SID Sony and MCR datasets.
+We compare our method against several recent approaches, including MCR~\cite{MCR}, DNF~\cite{DNF}, RawMamba~\cite{retinexrawmamba}, and CANS++~\cite{cans}.
 As illustrated, our method produces colors that are more faithful to the ground truth.
 For example, in the first and last scenes of the Sony dataset, the regions of interest (ROIs) magnified in the bottom-right corners show that our reconstructions preserve hue more accurately than competing methods.
-For the MCR dataset, we additionally display quantitative results in the format “PSNR / SSIM” above each image to highlight the differences more clearly.
+Also, in the first scene of the MCR dataset, our method demonstrates superior accuracy in brightness adjustment compared to other approaches, particularly in reflective regions, and exhibits minimal instances of incorrect brightness compensation.
+More visualization comparisons can be found in the supplementary material.